ilchiodi/windowsserverdocs.it-it/WindowsServerDocs/storage/data-deduplication/interop.md

 ## <a name="supported"></a>Supportato

 ### <a name="refs"></a>ReFS
-Deduplicazione dati è supportata a partire da Windows Server 2019.
+La deduplicazione dei dati è supportata a partire da Windows Server 2019.

 ### <a name="failover-clustering"></a>Clustering di failover